izcheung/mySQLWorkBenchUserDoc/docs/task2.md

 ## Create a view
 After you combined data from multiple tables, you will need to create a view for the combined data for future reference.

-1. Execute the command below to create a view.
+1. Execute the command below to create a view:
     ``` sql
     CREATE VIEW <ViewName>
     AS <Query>;
     ```
+    In the command provided, replace `<Query>` with the join query you wrote in the previous step (either the [INNER JOIN](#inner-join) or the [LEFT JOIN](#left-join)).

     The `CREATE VIEW` statement allows you to store the result of a complex query as a virtual table.
 This virtual table, or view, can be queried just like a regular table.

     The `AS` clause defines the query that populates the view, specifying how data should be selected and organized within it.

-    >In the command provided, replace `<Query>` with the join query you wrote in the previous step (either the [INNER JOIN](#inner-join) or the [LEFT JOIN](#left-join)).

-2. Verify that the correct table was made by running the following command.
+2. Verify that the correct table was made by running the following command:
     ``` sql
     SELECT * FROM <ViewName>;
     ```